Afghanistan: Taliban envoys arrive in Oslo for aid talks | DW | 23.01.2022

 The vastly disparate parties are due to discuss human rights and humanitarian aid for Afghans during their talks starting Sunday.

-The hardline militants will meet representatives from the Norwegian government and European Union officials, as well as representatives from a number of allied countries, including the UK, France, Germany, Italy and the US.
+The hardline militants will meet Norwegian and European Union officials, as well as representatives from the UK, France, Germany, Italy and the US.

 The Taliban are also expected to meet Afghans from civil society, including female leaders and journalists.